IntelligenceModding/Advanced-Peripherals-Documentation/docs/peripherals/colony_integrator.md

 print("Colony name:".. integrator.getColonyName())
 print("Currently under attack?".. integrator.isUnderAttack())
-for k, v in ipairs(integrator.getCitizens()) do print(k, v) -- Prints data of the citizens in the colony end
+for k, v in ipairs(integrator.getCitizens()) do v.name -- Prints the name of every colonist in the colony end
 ```